HadrienG2/hists-mt/Notes.md

       the existing ones into one.
     * To get this kind of histogram to work with atomics, I'll need some custom float type whose members compile down to relaxed atomic ops.

+- There is a bug in `RHistBufferedFill::Flush()`.
+It doesn't reset the cursor, so calling it multiple times in a row will write the same data multiple times.
+    * fCursor = 0 from `RHistBufferedFillBase::Fill()` should probably go here
+    * `RHistConcurrentFiller::Flush()` seems equally vulnerable
+    * To be reported to the ROOT team...

+- Another bug: `RHistConcurrentFiller::GetHist()` and friends map to a nonexistent method of `RHistConcurrentFillManager`.